 | Sri Lanka | Performance & intimate wear | Technical precision |

-Nike doesn’t choose the cheapest factory — it chooses the most balanced one.
+Nike doesn’t simply choose the cheapest factory.

 | Factor | Nike’s Method | What OEMs Should Copy |